-Unfortunately, we don’t always have a direct access to Google Search Console for different reasons (potential clients, delay with the code deployment) and we need to get our way around it.
+Unfortunately, we don’t always have direct access to Google Search Console for different reasons (potential clients, delay with the code deployment) and we need to get our way around it.

 From my experience, this is the most reliable external tool, in order to see how Google fetch & renders the page.
-The reason is obvious –this is an official testing tool by Google, so it should display how Google actually render your mobile website.
+The reason is obvious –this is an official testing tool by Google, so it should display how Google actually renders your mobile website.

 As it name suggests, the test is only relevant for mobile websites.
 However, now with the mobile first index is rolling out it’s highly important so make sure you can cover that.
 Second, if your site is responsive – mobile rendering should be similar to the desktop and if there are issues with the mobile display, it will be applicable to desktop as well.

 Probably the most powerful SEO tool (alongside SEMRUSH) I use for my SEO audits.
 On one of their latest updates, they added a highly useful feature that enables you to render angular.

 Go to configuration – > Spider configuration – > Rendering

 Make sure that “enable render page screenshots” is ticked and choose between Googlebot desktop or Googlebot mobile.
 For now, keep the Ajax timeout on the 5 seconds default as this is usually the maximum that Googlebot is willing to wait (more on that in a second).

 Our tests indicate Googlebot is willing to wait (approx) 5 secs for their snapshot of rendered content btw.
 Needs to be in well before then.